OpenDFDL/examples/pairsTransform/README.md

 containing a latitude and a longitude.

 So the physical represenatation of the data, and the logical presentation of the data are radically different.
-This transformation is equivalent to inverting a matrix.
+This transformation is equivalent to transposing a matrix.

 ## Conclusions